RioloGiuseppe/json2json-transformer/readme.md

 // Apply data1 at template object.
 All un matched properties will be ignored let step1 = render.parseTemplate(data1, template, true);

-// Apply data2 at template object.
+// Apply data2 at step1 output.
 All un matched properties will be ignored let step2 = render.parseTemplate(data2, step1, true);

 // Print output in console